 Steaming in the Microwave

-Since microwaves have been shown to be good for steaming foods, many microwave steamers are available on the market.
+Since microwaves are suitable for steaming foods, many microwave steamers are available on the market.

-In doing research for this article, I did find some information that indicated a degraded nutritional value in foods steamed in a microwave versus foods steamed in a traditional steamer.
-The FDA has deemed foods cooked by microwave safe for human consumption, so use your best judgment.
+In researching this article, I found some information indicating a degraded nutritional value in foods steamed in a microwave versus foods steamed in a traditional steamer.
+However, the FDA has deemed foods cooked by microwave safe for human consumption, so use your best judgment.

 Adding Extra Flavor